Know the Signs and Symptoms of a Stroke – BE FAST

 Stroke is an emergency.
 If a stroke is suspected, call 911 immediately and ask to be taken to a certified stroke treatment center!

 Should you or a loved one experience a stroke, continued care may be needed for the best chance at recovery.
 The hospital team will explain your post-hospital care options.
 Whenever possible, the American Stroke Association strongly recommends that stroke patients continue their treatment at an inpatient rehabilitation facility rather than a skilled nursing facility.
-While receiving care at Northeast Rehabilitation Hospital’s Stroke Rehabilitation Center, a patient participates in at least three hours of rehabilitation a day from a multidisciplinary team including physical, occupational and speech therapists.
+While receiving care at Northeast Rehabilitation Hospital’s Stroke Rehabilitation Center, a patient participates in at least three hours of rehabilitation a day, five days a week, with a multidisciplinary team of physical, occupational and speech therapists.
 This team also includes specialized rehabilitation nursing and medical care from physicians.

-- Eat a healthy balanced diet with fruits and vegetables
+- Eat Better (eat a healthy balanced diet with fruits and vegetables, reduce salt)

 - What is my main problem?